Hobbynd History, Family Crest & Coats of Arms

 Hobbynd Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hobbynd has undergone many spelling variations, including Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.

 Early Notables of the Hobbynd family (pre 1700)

 Distinguished members of the family include Agnes Hobbis, who held estates in Huntingdonshire during the reign of Edward 1st; and Ann Hibbins (Hibbens or Brennum Clenums), executed for witchcraft in...
-Another 29 words (2 lines of text) are included under the topic Early Hobbynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hobbynd family